Last Updated on July 4, 2023 by lindseymahoney

 If your entryway has any natural light, let it shine in!
 Front doors with sidelights or even windows on the door should let in as much light as possible.
 While the idea of letting visitors see inside your home can feel unsettling to some, I think it is worth it, especially if you cannot see the main living areas from the entryway.

 In large foyers, the chandelier really is the statement piece.
 The size and style should reflect the overall design and aesthetic of your home.
-The entryway sets the tone for the rest of your house so it is important to put some though into the overall design.
+The entryway sets the tone for the rest of your house so it is important to put some thought into the overall design.

 The chandelier at Brian Patrick Flynn’s mid-century Atlanta home fits perfectly with the aesthetic of the house.
 On the walls, he created a gallery wall in the French salon style, from the floor to the ceiling.

 If your home has a smaller entryway that does not require a chandelier, there are plenty of overhead lighting ideas.
-Below you can see the beautiful light fixture that Young House Love put in the front foyer of their home.

 The warm glow of lamp lights in the evening creates an extra cozy entryway.